Live From EuropeSaturday, July 4

 Puheenvuoro | Suomalaiset eivät tunnista nykytaidetta, vaikka sitä on kaikkialla, sanoo Joel Karppanen Nykytaide on erittäin suosittua, mutta liian suuri osa siitä jää huomaamatta, sanoo Taide-lehden uudistaja ja tuleva päätoimittaja.

-helsingin sanomat · about 2 hours ago
+helsingin sanomat · 19 days ago

 Live From Europe